What is indigestion?

 How bad is my indigestion?

-Mild: Mild symptoms; intervention not indicated.
-Most of the time, mild dyspepsia can be safely managed at home by following the tips given in the section below.
+Mild: The symptoms include nausea, vomiting, belching, and bloating.
+Most of the time, mild symptoms can be safely managed at home by following the tips given in the section below.

 How to manage mild indigestion?